 Incontinence is an issue that is rarely discussed in mainstream media.
-The fact is that around 200 million people worldwide have issues with incontinence, and about a third of adults aged 30 to 70 have experienced at least one episode of incontinence in their lifetime.
+The fact is that around 200 million people worldwide have issues with incontinence and will use incontinence products, and about a third of adults aged 30 to 70 have experienced at least one episode of incontinence in their lifetime.
 These statistics alone are proof that incontinence is an issue that should be openly discussed because of the sheer number of people it affects.

 Disposable incontinence pads are probably the most popular way of managing urinary incontinence.
 They come in a variety of shapes and sizes to suit different people, and you’ll find that they range in absorbency.
 Some pads will be better for smaller leakages, whereas others are designed for heavier ones.
 Either way, they can all be worn inside normal underwear, or you can use mesh or stretch pants to keep them in place.

 Classic Pad Inserts are rectangular in shape and offer a basic solution to incontinence problems.
 These pads have a sticky back to make sure that they stay in place despite any movements or activity that may dislodge loose pads.
 They have a waterproof backing to ensure that all liquid is kept within the pad, and does not soak through to undergarments.
 If you’re looking for a pad that’s a little bit more sophisticated, then a shaped pad is a great option.

 Shaped pads are specifically designed to fit more ergonomically with the shape of the user’s body, allowing more a more comfortable, discreet way to deal with incontinence.
 These shaped pads boast the same function as classic pads, but with the addition of extra comfort and other features like odour-neutralisation and a wetness indicator.
 They are also equipped with hydrophobic leg cuffs to prevent any sideways leakage.